kaosf/local-markdown-preview-with-textarea/README.md

-# Local Markdown Preview
+# Local Markdown Preview with textarea tag

 ## Getting Started

-Download [this](https://raw.github.com/kaosf/local-markdown-preview/standalone/index.html) and open it with your web browser.
+Download [this](https://raw.github.com/kaosf/local-markdown-preview-with-textarea/standalone/index.html) and open it with your web browser.

 ## Development